polkachu/validator-resources/validator-faqs.md

 ## General Validator FAQs

-### What are the Thousand Validators Programs and shall I apply?
+### What are the Thousand Validators Programme and shall I apply?

 See the [official link](https://wiki.polkadot.network/docs/en/thousand-validators).

 ### What is the minimum amount of KSM/DOT to become a validator?

-You can become a "waiting" validator with any amount of KSM/DOT.
+You can become a "waiting" validator with as little as 1 DOT and 0.002 KSM.
 The challenge is to get into the active set.
-You can consider to join the Thousand Validators Programs to get a smooth start.
+You can consider joining the Thousand Validators Programme to get a smooth start.

 ### I see some validators with a "Para Validator" icon in front of them.
 What are those and do I need to perform special actions to get it?